search icon

 What is a name reservation?

-The name reservation business definition means that your business name is saved for your exclusive use for a defined period.
-Most name reservations are good for 120 days, but some reservations may be as short as 30 days.
-Many, but not all states allow renewal.
-Some states require new businesses to submit a name reservation and include the certificate with their registration.
-In other states, name reservation is optional, enabling you to protect your business name before you submit your formation documents.
+A business name reservation means that an entrepreneur’s desired name is saved for their exclusive use for a defined period.
+Some states’ name reservations are good for 120 days, but some reservations may be as short as 30 days.
+Many, but not all, states allow renewals.

 Name Reservation Benefits